Deze informatie is alleen in het Engels beschikbaar.

 Fridays 15-17 hrs.
 Time student symposium to be announced.

-Week 2: 1 November - Rituals of execution on screen and page.
+Week 2: 1 November - A World of Performativity: Rituals of execution on screen and page: seminar

-Week 3: 8 November - Religious controversies and desecration and Anti-Semitism in the theatre.
+Week 3: 8 November - Conversion, Gender and Fashion: seminar

-Week 4: 15 November - Bodies, relationships, and society (guest lecture).
+Week 4: 15 November - Bodies and Society: guest lecture by Sander Kok

-Week 5: 22 November - Conversion, gender and fashion.
+Week 5: 22 November - Depicting Prostitution: seminar

-Week 7: 6 December - Sex and politics at the Political World stage.
+Week 6: 29 November - Sex and Politics at the Political World Stage: seminar

-Week 8: 13 December - Conspiracy theories and popular culture.
+Week 8: 13 December - Conspiracy theories and popular culture: seminar

 The Old Observatory.
 Room c003.
-Student symposium takes place in the Old Observatory room B104.
+Student symposium on the 17th of January takes place in the Old Observatory room B104.

 Nadia Thérèse van Pelt, Drama in Medieval and Early Modern Europe: Playmakers and their Strategies (Abingdon: Routledge, 2019).
 Please find a copy of this book on the shelf for this course at the UB.
 For sale on the Routledge website and on Amazon UK, Bol and similar booksellers;